Code documentation

 Running JMRI 5 on Java 17 or later

-There are some known problems when running JMRI on Java versions later than the recommended Java 11.
-Specifically, for JMRI 5 on Java 17 these include:
+There are some issues when using JMRI on Java versions later than the required Java 11.
+Specifically, for JMRI 5 these include:

-1. There is no JavaScript (ECMAscript) interpreter available so .js scripts can't be run within JMRI.
+1. There is no JavaScript (ECMAscript) interpreter available in Java 15 or later so .js scripts can't be run within JMRI.
 Note that this does not affect JavaScript run on a web browser, so that JMRI's webserver capability will still work OK.

-3. The Java module system will in certain circumstances emit a large number of "access violation" messages.
-These are just advisory with Java 17, but will become mandatory failures in some later version of Java (Java 21?)
+2. The Java module system will in certain circumstances emit a large number of "access violation" messages to the log.
+These are just advisory with Java 17, but will become mandatory failures in some version after Java 21.

-5. (Development only) Deprecations that are marked for removal generate un-suppressible warning messages.
-These will need to be cleaned up.
+3. (Developers only) Deprecations that are marked for removal generate un-suppressible compilation messages in Java 21.
+These will need to be cleaned up before the references are removed in some version after Java 21.